elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/nullish-coalescing-operator.md

 ---

-### Does the nullish coalescing operator have a high or low operator precedence?
+### Does the nullish coalescing operator have high or low operator precedence?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The precedence of the nullish coalescing operators is low according to the MDN.</div><br />
+  <div><strong>Interview Response:</strong> According to the MDN, the precedence of the nullish coalescing operators is low.</div><br />
-  <div><strong>Technical Response:</strong> The precedence of the ?? operator is rather low: 5 in the MDN table.
-So, ?? is evaluated before = and ?, but after most other operations, such as +, *.
-So, if we’d like to choose a value with ?? in an expression with other operators, consider adding parentheses.<br /><br />
+  <div><strong>Technical Response:</strong> The precedence of the ?? operator is relatively low: 5 in the MDN table.
+So ?? is evaluated before = and ?.
+But after most other operations, such as +, *.
+So if we’d like to choose a value with ?? in an expression with other operators, consider adding parentheses.<br /><br />
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />